Abstract

 The LIEDEAS method was used to fit the frost ice shapes of multiple sections along the span-wise direction to make the airfoil anywhere in the blade have the same number of ice shape feature points.
 The ice shape key point coordinates of adjacent sections were mapped into lagging and flapping surfaces by reducing the dimension, respectively.
 Then the polynomial fitting was applied to deal with projection points to form the space curve describing the frost ice shape.

 The proposed blade frost ice formation method (BRISF) was applied to obtain the frost ice shape of S809 airfoil blades with variable chord length and twist angle in case 1, as shown in Fig. 8.
-The blade with evenly distributed 6 cross-sections along the span-wise direction is 0.5 m in length, and the chord length and torsion angle of the airfoil vary from 0.4 m to 0.233333 m and π/180 to π/1080, respectively.
+The blade with evenly distributed 6 cross-sections along the span-wise direction is 0.5 m in length, and the chord length and torsion angle of the airfoil vary from 0.4 m to 0.233333 m and /180 to /1080, respectively.

 The geometric model, calculation domain and grids of the same blade were generated by ICEM-CFD, as shown in Fig. 9.
 The calculation domain was composed of a cuboid with 5.4 m long, 5 m wide and 5 m high.
 The blade was located in the center of the bottom surface.
 It was divided into 22 blocks, all of which were discretized using the structured grid.
 Block abcdefgh was the external O-Block of the blade.
 The length of the tail segment, the number of partitions, and the growth rate of unit height were defined.
 Exponential 2 was used to mesh edges E-l, E-4, E-8, and their parallel edges.
 Exponential distribution law Exponential1 was used to mesh edges E-2, E-3, E-6, and their parallel edges.
 Parabolic node distribution law BiGeometry was used to mesh edges E-5 E-7 and its parallel edges are meshed.
 The exponential distribution law was used to mesh E-9 and its parallel edges.
 The whole grid consists of 918,964 hexahedral elements and 886,050 nodes.
 The blade surface is static-wall and no-slip conditions.
 The faces ABCD, BCGF and FGHE are the velocity-inlet, and the faces ABFE and ADHE are the pressure-outlet.
-The CGHD face is symmetrical boundaries (Z-axisymmetry plane).
+The CGHD face is symmetrical boundaries (-axisymmetry plane).

 Fig. 8Blades with and without frost ice in case 1